rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

 This section demonstrates how to set up a maintenance cleanup task.
 This task is set to clean up the transaction logs after three days.
-This setting keeps the one-hour transaction logs for three days, until the maintenance cleanup task deletes the old data.
+This setting keeps the one-hour transaction logs for three days until the maintenance cleanup task deletes the old data.
 The transaction log cleanup must include a series of three days, which ensures that if you need to revert back to the second differential backup, you can apply the